klatu09/Haltware/README.md

 ✦ Author: K1atu
 ✦ Motto: "you get some, you hack some"

-# StealthCord
+# Haltware
-A lightweight keylogger with Discord webhook integration.
 Silent.
-Untraceable.
+A bit Untraceable.
 Efficient.

 # DISCLAIMER